 |To Accumulated Depreciation A/C||10,000|

 - After 5 years the machine’s scrap value is zero.
-To remove both the vehicle and its related accumulated depreciation from the company’s accounting records.
+To remove both the vehicle and its related depreciation from the company’s accounting records.

 |Accumulated Depreciation A/C||50,000|